curioustorvald/Terrarum/work_files/DataFormats/SAVE_FORMAT.md

 ### Remarks

 * Making `inventory` transient is impossible as it would render Storage Chests unusable.
-* `genver` used in World and Player have different meaning
+* `genver` used in World and Player JSON has different meaning:
-   * in World, the value is the version of the game the world is generated first, so that the future version of the game with different worldgen algorithm would still use old algorithm for the savegames made from the old version
+   * in World, the value is the version of the game **the world was generated with**, so that the future version of the game with different worldgen algorithm would still use old algorithm for the world made from the old version
-   * in Player, the value is the version the game has been saved, should be equal to or larger than the World genver
+   * in Player, the value is the version the game **the player was recently saved with**, should be equal to or larger than the World genver
 ## Prerequisites

 1. Player ID must not be strictly 9545698 (0x91A7E2)